toebeann/Quitter/README.md

 If you have feedback or suggestions about any of this, feel free to open an [issue](https://github.com/toebeann/Quitter/issues) or [pull request](https://github.com/toebeann/Quitter/pulls).
 I only ask that you please be respectful.

 PS.
-I'm pretty sure the main menu scene name for SN1 and BZ isn't `"MainMenu"`, but that seems like a sensible default for a universal plugin.
-We can always just ship a .cfg with it set to whatever is appropriate for SN1/BZ anyways, or whatever.
+I'm aware the main menu scene name for SN1 and BZ isn't `"MainMenu"`, but that seems like a sensible default for a universal plugin.
+When shipping it for a specific game you can just ship it with a preconfigured .cfg file.

 ## Footnotes